 • Monitoring or supervision;

-• Analyses that require a critical and detailed perspective.
+• Analyses that require a critical and detailed look.

-It is less common in daily life, but very useful in professional or academic contexts.
+It is less common in everyday life, but very useful in professional or academic contexts.

-When it comes to health, the Japanese use miru with the kanji 診る.
-This is the verb that expresses the act of a doctor examining a patient, making a diagnosis or assessing a clinical condition.
+When the subject is health, the Japanese use miru with the kanji 診る.
+This is the verb that expresses the act of a doctor examining a patient, making a diagnosis, or evaluating a clinical condition.

 You will see this verb, for example: